model-checking/cbmc-training/docs/src/starter-kit/overview/README.md

 ```
 What is the project name?
 Kernel
 ```
-The first line create a `cbmc` directory to hold everything related to CBMC verification.
+The first line creates a `cbmc` directory to hold everything related to CBMC verification.
 The last line runs a setup script to configure the repository for CBMC verification.
 It examines the layout of the repository and asks for a name to use for